OUR LOCATION AND TOUR DESTINATIONS IN VESTERÅLEN AND LOFOTEN

 Join one of our Northern Lights holidays in one of the most beautiful parts of Norway.
 Enjoy the breathtaking scenery of Arctic landscapes, snow-topped mountains, acres of trees and stunning fjords and lakes.

-We are centrally located between the famous Lofoten Islands and Andøya.
-This gives us a distinct advantage in being able to access many different locations and scenery in a short amount of time.
+Deep inside the Arctic Circle – south of the increasingly busy and light polluted Tromsø – we are centrally located near the town of Sortland in the unspoilt fjords between the famous Lofoten Islands and Andøya.
+This location gives us a distinct advantage in being able to access many different locations and scenery in a short amount of time.
 This is a big bonus for Aurora Chasers; being able to access the coast as well as inland locations gives us the upper hand against constantly changing weather conditions.

 Included in our Northern Lights holidays are visits to locations in and around the areas of The Lofoten Islands, Andenes, Sortland, Melbu, Storkmarknes, Harstad, Lødingen, Kvaefjord, Gullesfjord, Nyksund and Bø.